Sai1721/chatbot/README.md

 - `templates/index.html`: Customize the HTML layout of the chat interface.
 - `static/style.css`: Customize the CSS for the chat interface.

-## Deployment

-To deploy the chatbot application to a web server, you can use a hosting platform like Heroku, AWS, or any other web hosting service.
-Make sure to set up the necessary environment variables and configure the server according to your chosen deployment method.

-## Demo

-A live demo of the chatbot application can be found at [example.com](https://example.com).

 ## Contributing